tjvantoll/www.tjvantoll.com/source/_posts/2012-07-15-native-html5-number-picker-vs-jquery-uis-spinner-which-to-use.markdown

 <iframe style="width: 100%; height: 150px;" src="http://jsfiddle.net/tj_vantoll/EvTeQ/1/embedded/result,js,html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

+#### Mousewheel

+If you want mousewheel support for a `spinner` all you need to do is include [Brandon Aaron's mousewheel plugin](https://github.com/brandonaaron/jquery-mousewheel) and you get it automatically!
+Try it out on any of the `spinner` demos on this page.

 #### Currency

 Ever need to accept currency at certain defined increments?
 This example shows a `spinner` that spins through currency values at $25 increments, all with the same clean API.